xxx/spitzonian/README.md

 ##### This is not a code repository.
-It's just a place where I can upload this file for people who were there can read.
+It's just a place where I can upload this file for people who were there to read.

 #### Page 1 (Striano)